10XGenomics/vartrix/README.md

 `--fasta (-f)`: A FASTA file for the reference genome used in the BAM.
 Must have a index file.
 REQUIRED.

 `--cell-barcodes (-c)`: A cell barcodes file as produced by CellRanger that defines which barcodes were called as cells.
 One barcode per line.
-In CellRanger runs, this can be found in the sub-folder `outs/filtered_gene_bc_matrices_mex/${refGenome}/barcodes.tsv`.
+In CellRanger runs, this can be found in the sub-folder `outs/filtered_gene_bc_matrices_mex/${refGenome}/barcodes.tsv` where `${refGenome}` is the name of the reference genome used in your CellRanger run.
 REQUIRED.

 `--out-matrix (-o)`: The path to write a Market Matrix format matrix out to.
 This is the same sparse matrix format used by CellRanger, and can be loaded into external tools like Seraut.
 REQUIRED.